MicrosoftDocs/win32/desktop-src/direct3dhlsl/d3dgetdebuginfo.md

 ---
 title: D3DGetDebugInfo function
-description: Note You can use this API to develop your Windows Store apps, but you can't use it in apps that you submit to the Windows Store.
-Gets shader debug information. ms.assetid: 'e3cf2fe8-3052-4602-b712-a0ebd13ef3d2'
+description: Note You can use this API to develop your Windows Store apps, but you cant use it in apps that you submit to the Windows Store.
+Gets shader debug information. ms.assetid: e3cf2fe8-3052-4602-b712-a0ebd13ef3d2
-keywords: ["D3DGetDebugInfo function HLSL"]
+keywords:
+- D3DGetDebugInfo function HLSL
 topic_type:
 - apiref
 api_name: